 ii Trends and statistics relating to arbitration

 State court proceedings still remain the most commonly used means of dispute settlement in Italy.
-Despite that, problems related to the length of proceedings in the courts (studies have shown that the average time required to complete first instance civil and commercial proceedings is around 550 days)6 and an increasing knowledge of ADR services have led to a recent increase in commercial arbitration.
-Accordingly, small and medium-sized companies have also started to make frequent use of both institutional and ad hoc arbitration, which was previously resorted to more by larger corporate players for reasons of confidentiality.
+Despite that, problems related to the length of proceedings in the courts (studies have shown that the average time required to complete first instance civil and commercial proceedings is more than 500 days)6 and an increasing knowledge of ADR services have led to a recent increase in commercial arbitration.
+Accordingly, small and medium-sized companies have also started to make frequent use of both institutional and ad hoc arbitration, which was previously resorted to mainly by larger corporate players for reasons of confidentiality.

 There are no statistics on the use of ad hoc arbitration.
 Despite this, we can confirm that this form of arbitration plays an important role, and especially in high-value domestic disputes.
 Arbitration clauses referring to ad hoc arbitration are widely adopted by major industrial and construction companies, and there is a circle of well-known lawyers active in this area.

 It is simpler to more closely monitor the development of arbitration administered by institutions.
 In this respect, statistics for 2017 showed that 582 arbitration proceedings were administered by arbitration institutions in Italy (a decrease from the 708 arbitration proceedings conducted in 2016, but overall a tangible increase with respect to the average of about 500 arbitration proceedings per annum administered over the past 15 years or so).
-CAM has administered an average of about 130 cases over the past 10 years, with 102 cases being administered in 2019.
-Despite the slight decrease last year, there has been a modest positive trend over recent years (in 1998, CAM only administered 39 cases).
+CAM has administered an average of about 130 cases over the past 10 years, with 120 cases being administered in 2020 (with an increase with respect to the 102 cases administered in 2019).
+This shows a modest positive trend over recent years (in 1998, CAM only administered 39 cases).
 CAM figures also show that many of its arbitrations involve at least one foreign party (that is, as party with its registered office abroad).
-Finally, it is also worth noting that CAM, with the aim of promoting greater transparency, has since 2016 published the names of arbitrators appointed in the arbitral proceedings administered by the institution.
+Finally, CAM, with the aim of promoting greater transparency, has since 2016 published the names of arbitrators appointed in the arbitral proceedings administered by the institution.